karinelago/powerbi-docs.pt-br/powerbi-docs/desktop-data-types.md

 =IF(FALSE()\>"true","Expression is true", "Expression is false"), retorna "Expression is true"

-=IF("12"\>12,"Expression is true", "Expression is false"), retorna "Expression is true".
+=IF("12"\>12,"Expression is true", "Expression is false"), retorna "Expression is true"

 =IF("12"=12,"Expression is true", "Expression is false"), retorna "Expression is false"